 What are the fees and charges on my credit card when I use it abroad?

 How much you’re charged to use your credit card abroad depends on your provider, as fees can vary.
-Generally there are two different costs to work about.
+Generally, there are two different costs to work out.
 Firstly, most providers charge a percentage of the transaction (sometimes with a minimum cash amount).
 For example, they might say 3% of the transaction, minimum £2.

 In general, it’s not advisable to use your credit card to take out cash at an ATM as this can incur high charges and you may be charged interest from the date of the withdrawal even if you pay your balance off in full.
 It may also affect your credit score as lenders may see it as poor money management.
 This applies both in the UK and when you’re using your card abroad, so make sure you get your spending money before you go.